mono789/IA_UdeA_FlightPredict/README.md

 ---
 ## 🖥️ Phase-3: REST API for Flight Delay Prediction

 In Phase-3, we extend the project by creating a RESTful API to expose the flight delay prediction model as a service.
 This enables users or other applications to make HTTP requests to predict flight delays based on input parameters, streamlining access to the model's predictions.
-The API is built using Flask (or another suitable framework) and is containerized using Docker to maintain consistency in deployment across various environments.
+The API is built using Flask and is containerized using Docker to maintain consistency in deployment across various environments.

 This phase includes two primary files: